 Temur Suluashvili was born in Russia and raised in Republic of Georgia.
 At age 15, he began his ballet training at the V.Chabukiani Academy.
 During his years at the Academy, Mr. Suluashvili was a finalist in the Republic's first dance competition and received a Certificate of Achievement.
-At a young age, Mr. Suluashvili was invited to perform in the company's productions of the Nutcracker, Giselle, Don Quixote and Blue Bird (Sleeping Beauty).
+At a young age, he was invited to perform in the company's productions of the The Nutcracker, Giselle, Don Quixote and Sleeping Beauty (Blue Bird).

-In September 2000, Mr. Suluashvili came to United States thanks to a full scholarship with The Joffrey Ballet School in New York and in the summer of 2003 he was a finalist in The New York International Ballet Competition.
+In September 2000, he came to the United States on a full scholarship with The Joffrey Ballet School in New York and in the summer of 2003, he was a finalist in The New York International Ballet Competition.
 Later that summer, Mr. Suluashvili joined The Joffrey Ballet in Chicago.

 Receive special offer alerts and updates right to your phone!Text joffrey to 366948 to opt into Joffrey Mobile Alerts